U.S. History Lesson Plans and Resources

 We Must Not be Enemies: Lincoln's First Inaugural Address

 A high school lesson plan.
-See The Emancipation Proclamation through Different Eyes for another high school lesson plan.
 Go to America's Historic Documents to see the Proclamation.

 Reconstruction Lesson Plans